FrancesCoronel/personal-website-v3/content/podcast/format.md

 The crown emoji 👑 is attributed to Twitter.
 Copyright 2018 Twitter, Inc and other contributors.
 Graphics licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/.

 Music by Jukedeck - create your own at [jukedeck.com](https://jukedeck.com).

+---

+## Sanity Check

+- How are you feeling?
+Nervous, excited?
+- Are you in a quiet place?
+- Remember, if you need to start over - just let me know and we can start from the top
+- If you forget to define something, I'll let you know in the form of the question